Unique Collage Techniques with Tissue Paper Gel Prints

 Painting Flower Petals

 For this project, I used Cotman, Mission, and Daniel Smith watercolor paints.
-For the petals, I used a mix of Permanent Rose, Alizarin Crimson Hue, and Permanent Deep Red.
+For the petals, I used a mix of Permanent Rose, Alizarin Crimson Hue, and Cadmium Red Deep.

 Add paint on top of the fiber paste.
 Because the paste is raised, this makes it easy to add paint to your flower without adding it to the collage background.